CrowCall/crow-tools/README.md

 It handles the complexities of connecting to each source, downloading the audio files, and storing relevant metadata for proper attribution.
 Credits and licensing info for all files are saved in the `.cache/csv/` directory.

-CrowCall relies on openly available datasets for research and development.
+Crow-tools relies on openly available datasets for research and development.
 We gratefully acknowledge the following sources:

 - [Macaulay Library – American Crow (*Corvus brachyrhynchos*)](https://search.macaulaylibrary.org/catalog?taxonCode=amecro&mediaType=audio)
   © Cornell Lab of Ornithology.
 A comprehensive archive of wildlife recordings, used in accordance with licensing terms for non-commercial research.